Esophageal varices usually don't cause signs and symptoms unless they bleed. Signs and symptoms of bleeding esophageal varices include:

-Make an appointment with your doctor if you have any signs or symptoms that worry you.
-If you've been diagnosed with liver disease, ask your doctor about your risk of esophageal varices and how you may reduce your risk of these complications.
-Ask your doctor whether you should undergo an endoscopy procedure to check for esophageal varices.
+Make an appointment with your doctor if you have signs or symptoms that worry you.
+If you've been diagnosed with liver disease, ask your doctor about your risk of esophageal varices and how you can reduce your risk of these complications.
+Ask your doctor about an endoscopy procedure to check for esophageal varices.

-If you've been diagnosed with esophageal varices, your doctor may instruct you to be vigilant for signs of bleeding.
+If you've been diagnosed with esophageal varices, your doctor is likely to instruct you to watch for signs of bleeding.
 Bleeding esophageal varices are an emergency.
-Call 911 or your local emergency services right away if you experience bloody vomit or bloody stools.
+Call 911 or your local emergency services right away if you have bloody vomit or bloody stools.